 - It's never going to make sense, but you'll find a way to breathe in and out until one day breathing in and out doesn't hurt as much.

-- Your dad didn't walk his road home alone, those who passed before him and who loved him were there to greet him.
-It was joyous and peaceful, with that I have no doubt.
+- Your dad didn't walk his road home alone; those who passed before him and who loved him were there to greet him.
+It was joyous and peaceful, and with that, I have no doubt.

 The Best Thing to Write in a Card